 Anywhos, the remaining dwarves founded Kobur Nogan, I think the map here says Khazul Dum, which my players pointed out was stolen from Tolkien’s Khazad Dum (which is was.
-I WAS 13!!!!!), so I changed it.
+I was just a kid,cut me some slack!!!!!), so I changed it.
 Kobur is the dwarven name for Dwarven made, and Nogan was the dwarven name for North, sad that I can still remember this stuff after so long.

 ANYWAY, as I was saying, shortly after founding their city and they began mining, the river turned darker, since they used the river in their mining operations (one of the reasons the elves attend them, darn polluting dwarves), the river which was once named ‘The River of the Divine’ adopted a new name of ‘Rust River’ or ‘River of Rust’.
 The town on the southern edge was changed from ‘Sweet Water’ to ‘Black Water’ because of the color of the river as well.

 There was only one real settlement in the area that some of the more ‘civilized’ barbarians used.
 Since they needed somewhere all the clans could go to trade goods with other civilizations, and some times set up raiding parties, but again, that is another post for another day.
 This was the city of Norcross, I actually have a map for that place as well.
 But again, another day folks, I don’t want to make this post a zillion lines long for those of you who have ADD or a two year old who just ate five bowls of Cap’N Crunch cereal (you and the Cap’n, make it happen!), so I will try to keep this short.